osg-htc/docs/docs/common/install-lcmaps-voms.md

 ### Manual Configuration

 This section is intended for use as reference if you choose to forego configuring the LCMAPS VOMS plugin via osg-configure (i.e., if you prefer a configuration management system like [Ansible](https://www.ansible.com/) or [Puppet](https://puppet.com/)).
-Therefore, the following instructions serve as a replacement for [this section](#ApplyConfig).
+Therefore, the following instructions serve as a replacement for [this section](#applying-configuration-settings) above.

 LCMAPS is configured in `/etc/lcmaps.db`. and since the VOMS plugin is a newer component, configuration for it may not be present in your existing `/etc/lcmaps.db` file.